checklist/wordpress/checklist-com/readme.txt

 6. When users save your lists, they get them in the Checklist app with a link back to your article.
 Love those sticky visitors!

 == Changelog ==

+= 1.0.1 =
+* Localize NL (Print)
+* Fixed an issue when on some installations the Checklist menu would not show on the admin

 = 1.0 =
 * Initial release